D-Ayden/pywindnd/README.md

 # pywindnd

-A widget of tkinter in windows, can drop to load absolute file path.
+A widget of tkinter, windows drag icon & drop to load absolute file path.

 ## Installation